Last updated on March 18th, 2025 at 01:59 pm

 Many companies make sustainability claims regarding their wood sourcing, but these may be difficult to trust without a high level of transparency and third party auditing.

 The Forest Stewardship Council (FSC) is the most creditable independent certifier of wood and paper products.
-Their certification is the gold standard to ensure products come from responsibly managed forests that provide environmental, social and economic benefits.
+Their certification is the gold standard to ensure products come from responsibly managed forests that limit deforestation and illegal logging, protect biodiversity, and engage in fair labor practices.

 Styles of wood cutting boards